-1. Any person who is in a position of responsibility for a child or children's safety and wellbeing.
-It includes someone who is in a position of direct authority over a PSAA, if the PSAA is employed or if they volunteer in an organisation where they may have contact with children through their work.
+A relevant third party is any person who is in a position of responsibility for a child or children's safety and wellbeing within an organisation and or institution.
+For example, schools, hospitals, social care services, residential care services, sports clubs or religious groups.
+It may include someone who is in a position of direct authority over a PSAA within such settings; or a designated liaison person, if the PSAA is employed or if they volunteer in an organisation, institution or setting where they may have contact with children through their work.